tmikeschu/the-spoken-tour/README.md

 1. Reach out to me and say hello!
 I'd love to hear about what you're interested in.

-2. Once we've confirmed what you can work on, fork this repo and work on you masterpiece.
+2. Once we've confirmed what you can work on, fork this repo and work on your masterpiece.

 3. Once your work is done, squash your work to a single commit, and open a PR